 Once Accepted into the PTA Program:

-- The second Summer semester consists of full-time clinical internships.
+- The second summer semester consists of full-time clinical internships.

 - Clinical placement may be subject to a criminal background check, drug screening and other clinical facility policies.

-In Addition to the Below Curriculum:
+In Addition to the Below Coursework:

 PHTA 2114 Basic PT Tests and Measures